Lawyer for Bicycle Accident in Eureka, MO

 Call 866-382-4167 for a Free Consultation | Eureka, MO Lawyer for Bicycle Accident

 Lawyer for Bicycle Accident in Eureka, MO.
-Riding a bicycle is great for the mind and body.
-But too often, bicyclists are an afterthought on the road and become hurt when other people don't pay attention or don't respect their safety.
-If you sustained an injury in a bike accident even after you did everything that you were supposed to, the lawyer for bicycle accident team of Halvorsen Klote is here to stand by your side.
-We provide expert and sound legal advocacy to clients in Eureka, MO and throughout the Greater St. Louis area and Southern Illinois.
-Talking to us is free, and you do not owe us anything unless we win your claim.
-Speak directly to a qualified and empathetic bicycle accident lawyer by calling 866-382-4167 or by contacting us online.
+Riding a bicycle can imbue a wonderful sense of freedom.
+But too frequently, bicyclists don't receive the same respect that motorists do and end up injured because of someone else's negligence.
+If you sustained an injury in a bike accident through no fault of your own, the lawyer for bicycle accident team of Halvorsen Klote is here to stand by your side.
+We serve clients in Eureka, MO and throughout the Greater St. Louis area and Southern Illinois.
+Our case reviews are free, no-risk and no-obligation, and you do not owe us anything unless we win your claim.
+Speak directly to a qualified and empathetic bicycle accident lawyer by calling 866-382-4167 or by reaching out to us online.

 How Common Are Bicycle Accidents in the Eureka, MO Area?

-In 2020, there were 938 bicyclists killed in traffic accidents across the country, according to the National Highway Traffic Safety Administration, the highest total since 1987.
-According to research from the National Safety Council, that same year there were 325,173 nonfatal injuries in bicycle accidents.
-Kids ages five to 14 are at the highest risk for injuries, while adults aged 55 to 64 are the most likely to be victim to a fatal accident.
+In 2020, there were 938 bicyclists killed in motor vehicle accidents in the U.S., according to the National Highway Traffic Safety Administration, the highest total since 1987.
+According to research from the National Safety Council, that same year there were 325,173 bicyclists injured in nonfatal accidents.
+Kids ages five to 14 are the most likely to sustain an injury, while deaths were most common in riders between 55 and 64 years old.

-In Missouri, in 406 total crashes, 351 people sustained nonfatal injuries and six people passed away, according to data from the Missouri Traffic Safety Compendium.
-In Illinois, in 2,180 bicycle crashes 1,995 people were injured and 28 people died.
+In Missouri, in 406 total crashes, 351 people sustained nonfatal injuries and six people passed away, according to statistics in the Missouri Traffic Safety Compendium.
+In Illinois, in 2,180 bicycle crashes 1,995 people were injured and 28 people perished.

 What Are the Most Common Causes of Bicycle Accidents in Eureka, MO?

-Most bike accidents are caused either because of the biker making a mistake or because a motorist simply did not see a bicyclist.
+Most bike accidents are caused either because of biker error or because a motorist simply was not paying attention.
 Some of the most common causes of bicycle accidents we see are: